Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/system-architecture/class-diagrams.md

 ![Voice Class Diagram](https://github.com/cis3296s23/DungeonHuntingRPG/assets/74037708/39435038-a78a-4559-8f9b-c087a40e1d1e)
 ##### Figure 1.3 Voice Diagram
-Figure 1.3 represents the structure of the voice functionality, highlighting the essential classes required for the proper functioning of voice commands.
+Figure 1.3 represents the structure of the voice functionality, highlighting the essential classes required for the proper functioning of the voice cogs.
 ### Description
 This diagram depicts the functionality of classes pertaining to voice management.
 The dependency relationship indicates that the voice cogs depend on commands from other classes to execute specific actions.